How to book an erotic gay massage

 Lack of clarity.

 Before you attend your massage, you should have agreed how long it will take, what it will include and how much it will cost.
 It will be much harder to argue these points once you are already there.
 If the masseur or agency try to evade your questions and don’t offer you the information beforehand, take your custom elsewhere.

 Some masseurs use their own photos and some use stock photography to protect their identity or to improve their marketing.
 If you can see only one photo, ask for more and see if they are of the same person.
 If you think it’s stock photography, ask the masseur or agency upfront.
 They should be straight with you about what photos you are looking at.
 Don’t be too sceptical of high-definition photos, many career masseurs pay for professional photography in order to attract more clients.

 Refusal to answer questions.

 Masseurs and agencies get a lot of people who contact them just for chit-chat.
 They obviously try to avoid that because it wastes time.
 However, they should never avoid legitimate questions about their work.
 If someone can’t find a few minutes to discuss your needs, how can you trust them to give you an attentive massage?

-Not always a problem, as fewer people will review an erotic massage than, for example, a restaurant.
+Not always a problem, as fewer people will review an erotic massage than something like a restaurant.
 But it’s definitely a sign you should be a little more careful.
 Ask probing questions.

 These are a few things that should be avoided: